Kffaruk/practice-c-programming/README.md

       printf("Size of long long: %lu bytes\n", sizeof(long long));
       ```

-      This code will output the sizes of these data types on your specific system.

 2. **Floating-Point Data Types:**
    - `float`: Used for single-precision floating-point numbers.